 \item Assume $ i\ne k = j$ then $\mathbb{V}$ is singular at $\pi^{-1} (X)$ and a limit of the case (3) in Proposition \ref{p:open-cell}. \end{enumerate} \end{proposition} \begin{proof} We follow the proof of Theorem \ref{t:critical}; by the formula $(*)$ in the Appendix, any $\ell\in \partial \mathbb{V}(\xi)$ is a composition of

 Here $L$ is a submersion (see Remark \ref{submersion} in the Appendix).
 Let $ i\ne k \ne j$.
-If $\xi$ does not belong to the critical locus of $\pi$ then we get the composition of two submersions, so $\mathbb{V}$ is regular is $\xi$ (see also Lemma \ref{concluding} in the Appendix).
-As soon as $\xi$ has exactly one aligned leg then the image of $d_\xi\pi$ is one-dimensional.
-The normal to the tangent space at $X$ must be contained in the cone $<A_iXA_j>$ (related to the Clark differential) to get a critical point of $\mathbb{V}$.
+If $\xi$ does not belong to the critical locus of $\pi$ then we get the composition of two submersions, so $\mathbb{V}$ is regular at $\xi$ (see also Lemma \ref{concluding} in the Appendix).
+As soon as $\xi$ has exactly one aligned leg, then the image of $d_\xi\pi$ is one-dimensional.
+The normal to the tangent line to the critical circle at $X$ must be contained in the cone $<A_iXA_j>$ (which is actually related to the Clarke subdifferential) to get a critical point of $\mathbb{V}$.

 The case $ i\ne k = j$ is left to the reader. \end{proof}